rzliu37/rzliu.github.io/_pages/cv.md

 * Ph.D in Evolutioanry Anthropology, University of New Mexico, 2024 (expected)

-Service and leadership
+Service & Appointment
 ======
+* Graduate Student Representative (2022-2024), UNM IRB board
+* NSF CAMP fellow (2022) [CAMP link](https://methods4all.org/camp-fellows/)
 * Student Representative (2020-2022), Woman in the Evolutionary& Behavioral Science (WEBS)
-* Graduate Student Representative (2022-2024), UNM IRB board
+* Co-reviewer for Proceedings of The Royal Society B (2021)
 * Reviewer for Human Nature (2020)
-* Co-reviewer for Proceedings of The Royal Society B (2021)
-* NSF CAMP fellow (2022) [CAMP link](https://methods4all.org/camp-fellows/)